Constitution for the United States of Africa

 (2) Prepare, publish and post on its website a manual recommending methods of bookkeeping and reporting for all persons required to file reports, statements and other information.

 (3) Develop a filing, coding and cross-indexing system consistent with the purposes of this article.

 (4) (a) Maintain a central site on the internet to make accessible to the African people all publicly available election-related reports and information.
 The term ‘election-related report’ means any report, designation or statement required to be filed.

-(b) (i) As soon as possible after the receipt by the Directorate of reports and statements filed with it, make them available for public inspection and copying at the expense of the person requesting such copying except that any information copied from such reports or statements may not be sold or used by any person for the purpose of soliciting contributions or for commercial purposes other than using the name and address of any political committee to solicit contributions from such committee.
+(b) (i) Within 48 hours after the time of the receipt by the Directorate of reports and statements filed with it, make them available for public inspection and copying at the expense of the person requesting such copying except that any information copied from such reports or statements may not be sold or used by any person for the purpose of soliciting contributions or for commercial purposes other than using the name and address of any political committee to solicit contributions from such committee.

 (5) Keep such designations, reports and statements in their electronic database for a period of five years from the date of receipt.

 (6) (a) Compile and maintain a cumulative index of designations, reports and statements filed under this article, which index shall be published at regular intervals and made available for purchase directly or by mail.